agerwitz/ultimate-guide-to-bosh/README.md

   group vcap
 ```

-Within our `/var/vcap/jobs/zookeeper` job template directory the `bin/ctl` script has a `start` command, and Monit expects a PID file to be placed at `/var/vcap/sys/run/zookeeper/pid` (a file location outside of the job template directory that we will revisit soon).
+Within our `/var/vcap/jobs/zookeeper` job template directory, the `bin/ctl` script has a `start` command, and Monit expects a PID file to be placed at `/var/vcap/sys/run/zookeeper/pid` (a file location outside of the job template directory that we will revisit soon).

 The abbreviated `bin/ctl` shell script showing the `start` and `stop` subcommands is below (the full original source code is [online](https://github.com/cppforlife/zookeeper-release/blob/master/jobs/zookeeper/templates/ctl.erb))